influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/use-telegraf/auto-config.md

   - /influxdb/v2.0/telegraf-configs/create/
 ---

 The InfluxDB user interface (UI) can automatically create Telegraf configuration files based on user-selected Telegraf plugins.
 This article describes how to create a Telegraf configuration in the InfluxDB UI and start Telegraf using the generated configuration file.

-{{% note %}}
-Only a subset of plugins are configurable using the InfluxDB UI.
-To use plugins other than those listed, you must [manually configure Telegraf](/influxdb/v2.0/write-data/no-code/use-telegraf/manual-config).
-{{% /note %}}

 {{< youtube M8KP7FAb2L0 >}}